4GeeksAcademy/machine-learning-content/08-cloud/intro-to-aws-sagemaker.md

 ### Example code used in SageMaker Studio

 In the left control panel of SageMaker you will find SageMaker Studio.
-Once you click on it, you will find a kind of Jupyter Lab environment, and you will be presented with a Launch screen.
+Once you click on it, you will find a kind of JupyterLab environment, and you will be presented with a Launch screen.

 **Background**